agersant/polaris/MAINTENANCE.md

 Note that the Github web UI will separate the release from the corresponding tag until published.

-# How to pull changes from polaris-web

-- Run `git submodule update --recursive --remote` or the `update_submodules.bat` script

 # How to change the database schema

 - Add a new folder under `migrations` following the existing pattern